mo-sangha/book/chapters/4.typ

 poisons, five elements, and the reifications of conditioned mind in ten directions.

-Time and space have lost their identity as pure presence, infinitely open, is allowed to flourish as all-encompassing (fruition of the 4 Dzogchen samayas).
+Time and space have lost their identity as pure presence, infinitely open, is allowed to flourish as all-encompassing (fruition of the four Dzogchen samayas).
 Wisdom, or super-cognition, shines in a volumetric way which ensures the first wisdom of equality, meaning awareness is omni-present in and as people, as objects both animate and inanimate.
 Wisdom of discernment without effort is ensured even in the appearance of conventional effort